The Plans have been endorsed as follows:

 49 people provided feedback through an online survey and further feedback was received from in-person community information sessions conducted on site.

-On reviewing your feedback, a report to Council considered the following:
+Following the review of feedback, a report presented to Council at their meeting on 15 July 2024 considered the following:

 • The Council park proposal has been increased from 978 to 2081 square metres.